Drones have become more than just flying cameras and sensor systems — disrupting industries such as defense, construction, and even food delivery.

 The joint development combines the Heven Drones H100 Robo with Roboteam’s Micro Tactical Ground Robot (MTGR) for a solution that brings together both working together to reflect “an important milestone that gauges this autonomous future we’re all excited to get to,” says Levinson.
 The partnership came about through a mutual customer of both companies.

 The integrated solution can go over water, get in and out of dangerous areas, and land on a roof, he adds, but the “end goal” is for the integrated solution to make the decision autonomously — that is, the flying robot can decide what is the best way to complete the task (from the air or the ground.)

 “So if you have a drone delivering a package to a building – How is the package getting to someone’s office on the 30th floor?
 The answer is drones that work with land robots that can navigate in buildings.
 Or with the future of agriculture, for example, the future is going to be many robots- both from the sky and on the ground working together to farm our fields autonomously” he says.

 How does it work?

-The drone has an ability to lift significant weights of over to 70lbs using Heven Drones’ patent-pending stability mechanism that enables drones to carry heavier, more uneven payloads for a significant period of time.
+The drone has the ability to lift significant weights of at least 70lbs using Heven Drones’ patent-pending stability mechanism that enables drones to carry heavier, more uneven payloads for a significant period of time.
 The robot has its own specific capabilities.
 In order to complete a mission, the two are connected through hardware, which allows the drone to carry the robot, software, which controls and operates the solution, and a communication link.
 Communications are one of the solution’s biggest challenges, according to Levinson.

 “You can imagine that if the robot is operating in a city, there are big buildings that disturb the communication,” Levinson explains, “Having one communication link between a drone and a robot makes the robot a lot more efficient.”